Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Place your zipper with the right side facing down on that seam, starting about 1/2″ from the top of the fabric to have some room for a seam allowance at the top (assuming you’re sewing this zipper on a piece of garment and not just for practice).

 - Make sure you place the teeth of the zipper right on the line of the seam and pin it in place.
-If you’re using a longer zipper, make a mark where you’ll need to cut it short.
+If you’re using a longer zipper, make a mark to the bottom of the zip, where you’ll need to cut it short.
+You might find it useful to tape the zipper down to the fabrics to keep it from moving.
+Then remove the tape after sewing the zipper in place.

 - Install your zipper foot and take the fabric over to your machine.
 Pass the zipper pull and press the presser foot down then start sewing as close to the zipper teeth as you like.
-Do a couple of back stitches.
+Back stitch.

 - As you reach the end of the zipper, lift your presser foot, pivot the fabric and sew across the bottom of the zipper, lift your presser foot and pivot again then sew down the other side of the zipper.